samrith-s/concurrent-tasks/.github/ISSUE_TEMPLATE/issue--help-request.md

 ---
-name: 'Issue: Help Request'
+name: "Issue: Help Request"
-about: Any help requests for the community to fulfill
+about: Any help requests for the community to fulfil
 title: "[Help]"
 labels: help wanted
-assignees: ''
+assignees: ""
 ---

 **What help is needed?**